What Makes LLM Agent Simulations Useful for Policy Practice? An Iterative Design Study in Emergency Preparedness: Design Iterations

-After the fourth iteration, we had the opportunity to observe the university’s commencement alongside the policymaker team in May 2025.
-In preparation, we examined the physical layout of the venue before the event to understand how space was actually used during crowd movement.
-During the event itself, we recorded crowd movement and communication patterns with assuming anonimity under the university's IRB confirmation.
-We paid particular attention to how attendees exited the stadium once the ceremony concluded.
-Although no emergency incidents occurred during the event, these recordings served as baseline data for our simulation models.
+Following the third iteration, we observed the university’s actual commencement alongside the policymaker team in May 2025.
+We examined the venue layout and recorded crowd movement as attendees exited the stadium under IRB approval.
+Although no emergency occurred, these observations provided baseline data for validating evacuation dynamics.

-We also stayed in communication with the team throughout the event.
-For example, \textit{P1} pointed out several key locations that they were monitoring closely while attendees were leaving the stadium.
-These insights helped us connect our simulation assumptions with the real points of attention for practitioners, reinforcing the importance of grounding simulations in observable phenomena.

-One critical finding was the central role of students’ family members.
-Commencement is not only about celebrating students but also about their significant others.
-In practice, more than half of attendees were family members.
-After the event ended, many students immediately sought to find and reunite with their families.
-As a result, the most severe congestion occurred around family seating areas, where students attempted to reach relatives, which could affect emergency evacuation.
-Our earlier simulations had included only “student” agents communicating with each other.
-This observation revealed a major gap, prompting us to reconsider simulation scale, agent roles, and validation points.
-Family members would need to be modeled as distinct agent types with different goals, movements, and interactions.